justinmeiners/efficient-programming-with-components/03_singleton.md

 If you have a conversion from one user defined type to another, the compiler will look for all the one-step user defined conversions.
-Fortunately it is not going to look for two, three, four five steps because you know there is combinatorial explosion.
+Fortunately it is not going to look for two, three, four, five steps because you know there is combinatorial explosion.

 But, it doesn't stop there.
 On top of user-defined conversion you could put one more layer of built-in conversions.
-I you have a class which is convertible to `int` and a function which takes `double`.
+If you have a class which is convertible to `int` and a function which takes `double`.
 You could give me the element of a class and it will work.
 It seems not to be a big deal,